kgish/gishtech.com/README.md

 # GISHTECH.COM

-The new-and-improved gishtech website built with emberjs, bootstrap, liquid fire and other fun stuff.
+Welcome to the new-and-improved gishtech website!
+I built with emberjs, bootstrap, liquid fire and other fun stuff.

 [gishtech.com](http://www.gishtech.com)